Ultimate Hot Wheels Collectors Guide for Beginners // 2016 Edition

 MAINLINE VS SPECIAL SERIES

-I have researched a bit on this topic and my final decision is that Mainlines are more special from collectors’ point of view.
+I have researched a bit on this topic and my final decision is that Mainlines are more special from the collectors’ point of view.
 Mainly because of the Treasure Hunts.
-Special Series (limited segment, like BMW or Japanese Historics or The Beatles, etc.) are priced higher in the store, but basically you can get all of them everywhere, there are no hard-to-find casts inside this special series.
-It’s definitely cool to have a collection of those and most of the time they look nicer than the mainline models, but you don’t get the thrill like going on a search of a Treasure Hunt gem.
+Special Series (limited segment, like BMW or Japanese Historics or The Beatles, etc.) are priced higher in the store, but basically, you can get all of them everywhere, there are no hard-to-find casts inside this special series.
+It’s definitely cool to have a collection of those and most of the time they look nicer than the mainline models, but you don’t get the thrill of going on a search of a Treasure Hunt gem.

 ZAMAC, ERRORS, VARIATIONS